SPEED MENU - Click on subject to get there quickly

 Students who have state-issued permanent or temporary disability hangtags, parking cards or plates are also required to purchase and display SIU Edwardsville parking permits in order to use parking spaces for individuals with a disability on University property.
 Vehicles with appropriate permits may be parked in handicap spaces only when individuals with a disability are the driver or rider in the vehicle.

-Morris University Center employees with disabilities will be expected to park in handicap spaces in Lot B. Rendleman Hall employees with disabilities may park in handicap spaces in Lot C. If the spaces for individuals with a disability are filled, Rendleman Hall employees are also expected to park in Lot B.
+Morris University Center employees with disabilities will be expected to park in handicap spaces in Lot B. Rendleman Hall employees with disabilities may park in handicap spaces in Lot C. Please note that a special permit from the State is required to use the metered spaces in Lots B and C.

 For short-term problems, 30-day temporary disability permits may be issued by the University.
 The purchase of a current SIU Edwardsville permit is also required.
 A University temporary disability permit does not authorize an individual to park in a space for individuals with a disability.
 Rather, Parking Services works together to provide these individuals with closer, more convenient parking than they would normally have.
 If the individual has no physician's statement, he or she must first go to Health Services, then to Parking Services.
 If the student has a physician's statement, he or she may go directly to Parking Services.
 Should the need persist after 30 days, the individual is required to apply for a State-issued permit.